drandreaskrueger/chainhammer/docs/cloud.md

     ssh -t chainhammer "tail -n 10 -f CH/logs/network.log"

-to see any Ethereum client problems live.
+to notice any Ethereum client problems live.

 ##### N.B.: before creating image from instance to make a new AMI